ZQZHZ/MCT2T/README.md

-#Codes for the momordica charantia T2T Genome Sequencing project in 2023
+Codes for the momordica charantia T2T Genome Sequencing project in 2023
+===

 ##01.
 T2T Genome assembly and polishing
 Codes for de novo genome assembly and polishing.